 Augustus Chevalier issued a number of fine maps of San Francisco, including a monumental wall map.
 By the early 20th Century, his maps of San Francisco were perhaps the best known and respected of the City.
 The present map was first published in 1915, replacing a vertically formatted map of the same title, first issued in 1904.

+The first edition of the map includes the title on the left side.
 A second edition of the Exposition City map was issued in 1915, with the title on the right side and a longer legend below the title.
-The present edition, with the title on the left side, is apparently quite scarce, as we were not able to locate another example.